Infinite families of optimal systems of biangular lines related to representations of $\textrm{SL}(2,\mathbb{F}_q)$: Some representations of finite groups

 \section{Some representations of finite groups $\SL(2,\mathbb{F}_q)$}

 In representation theory, elements of groups are represented as linear transformations of vector spaces.
 A representation of a group $G$ is a pair $(V,\phi)$ where $V$ is a vector space and $\phi:G\rightarrow\GL(V)$ is a group homomorphism.
-In this paper we will be interested in $(q-1)$-dimensional representations of the groups $G=\SL(2,\mathbb{F}_q)$ and related line systems defined by the row and column vectors of matrices $\phi(g)$ where $g\in G$.
+In this paper we will be interested in $(q-1)$-dimensional representations of $\SL(2,\mathbb{F}_q)$ and related line systems defined by the row and column vectors of matrices $\phi(g)$ where $g\in\SL(2,\mathbb{F}_q)$.
+Throughout this section we will use $G$ to denote specifically $\SL(2,\mathbb{F}_q)$.

 All irreducible representations of the groups $\SL(2,\mathbb{F}_q)$ with $q$ odd are covered (for example) in \cite{repr}.
 Throughout this section, the paper \cite{repr} will be used as the main source of information regarding representations of $\SL(2,\mathbb{F}_q)$.
 Ultimately, some of these representations will produce optimal line packings.